jzawodn/arm-neon-vfp-test/README.md

 This run was performed on a [https://www.gumstix.com/store/product_info.php?products_id=279](Gumstix SandSTORM COM).

-As you can see, the ARM processor on the SandSTORM doesn't have hard floating point support, so that compilation fails.
-But the other four work.

 ```
 $ make -i
 cc test.c -mfloat-abi=hard -O9 -std=c99 -march=armv7-a -mfpu=neon -o hard